GorginZ/georgia-hello-world/README.md

 - haven't included any scanning tools, could use sonarcube
 - no branch protection for main

-- currently gh actions is using a PAK.
+- currently gh actions is using a PAK (only scoped to packages - still bad though).
 This is not reccomended I will change this.
+Only realised today!

 ### assumptions